simonmichael/hledger_site/src/index.md

 #plaintextaccounting isn't the best solution for all situations; nothing is!
 I'm guessing your friend will be too busy, disorganised, and non-software-oriented to deal with learning and managing backups, versions, double entry bookkeeping, plain text accounting, text editors, terminals, sharing access, etc. A google sheet makes most of those problems go away.
 --sm

+I just completely read the ledger vs. hledger thing and what you linked now.
+That pages is really a wealth of information and completely fair afaik which I really appreciate.
+--AppropriateCover7972

 `;
 const quotes = quotesmd.trim().split('\n\n').map(q => q.replace(/^\*|\*$/g, '').trim());